 Can I Eat Anything I Want?
 Are There Any Food Restrictions?

 While there are no restrictions on the types of foods you can eat, you will eat a considerably smaller amount of food.
 Eating too many fatty foods or sweets may cause you to feel sick.
 Excessive overeating with a gastric balloon in place can be dangerous.

 What Does the Gastric Balloon (Intragastric Balloon) Procedure Cost?

-The best way to calculate the cost of the intragastric balloon procedure is to meet with one of our bariatric surgeons.
+The best way to calculate the cost of the intragastric balloon procedure in Fountain Valley, CA is to meet with one of our bariatric surgeons.
 Several factors affect the price of the surgery.
 These are best discussed on a case-to-case basis.